KirkbyMalham.info

 Cotton

-Around the end of the 18th century the development and mechanisation of the Cotton industry turned good watermill sites into valuable commercial assets, a fact not lost on the Serjeantson family.
-A new mill had been built and equipped and it was in use as a cotton mill by 1792, when Roger Hartley (yeoman) and brother of the Airton miller who had already turned to spinning, insured the mill for £200 and the utensils for a further £600.
+The mill had been converted or a new mill had been built and equipped and was in use as a cotton mill by 1791.
+In 1792, Roger Hartley (yeoman) and brother of the Airton miller who had already turned to spinning, insured the mill for £200 and the utensils for a further £600.
 Within a year he was obviously in difficulties and had assigned the machinery and his household goods for £200, to the Quaker merchants William and John Birkbeck and John Peart, of Settle.

 From Kirkby Malham Baptism register: